RespiraWorks/Ventilator/manufacturing/README.md

 ### Test equipment

 To test a prototype you will need some additional components that are not strictly part of the ventilator itself, such as test lungs.

-There is a page dedicated to [Testing](../quality-assurance/testing) under the quality assurance section of the repository.
+There is additional information on the [testing](../quality-assurance/testing) page under the quality assurance section of the repository.